 If you have diabetic neuropathy and/or peripheral artery disease, you are more likely to develop serious foot conditions.
 But even if you have not developed any diabetes complications yet, the mere fact that you have diabetes and high blood sugar levels puts you at high risk of developing and/or aggravating foot problems.

-These foot conditions vary from simple blisters to sometimes extremely serious foot and leg problems such as gangrene, and can even lead to lower limb amputation.
+These foot conditions vary from simple blisters to sometimes extremely serious foot and leg problems such as foot ulcers or gangrene, and can even lead to lower limb amputation.
 According to the USA National Diabetes Statistics Report, 108 000 adults had lower extremity amputations related to diabetes in 2014.
 Almost all of these amputations originated from a common foot problem that has not been well taken care of.

 Here’s a list of the most common diabetes foot problems: